History of the GoldSim Technology Group

 From the outset, the GoldSim development team saw the potential for the powerful probabilistic framework upon which the software was based to be extended into other applications, including strategic planning and risk management within the business world.
 As a result, in contrast to RIP and STRIP, which were very specialized tools, GoldSim was designed from the ground up as a general-purpose, probabilistic simulation framework.
 Functionality for dealing with hazardous and radioactive waste management applications was isolated into a specialized module.
 The basic software framework is a powerful general-purpose simulator that has subsequently been used in a wide variety of applications, ranging from long-term business planning for manufacturing companies to operational models of mines and power plants.

 After GoldSim was released in 1999, it was used as a proprietary tool by Golder Associates and was generally provided only to our clients.
-In April of 2002, the GoldSim Technology Group began selling GoldSim as a stand-alone software product.
-Since then, the GoldSim Technology Group has focused on extending GoldSim into a number of business arenas, focusing on strategic planning and risk management applications.
+In April of 2002, Golder Associates began licensing GoldSim to others as a stand-alone software product.

 In order to provide the flexibility required to continue to grow the business into new arenas and better service our growing list of customers and clients, the GoldSim development team purchased the software from Golder Associates and established a new, independent company, GoldSim Technology Group LLC (GTG), on February 1, 2004.
 (The detailed history of GoldSim through the founding of GTG in 2004 is discussed in this blog post).